Shaun Phillips

-Shaun Jamal Phillips (born May 13, 1981) is a former American football linebacker.
-He played college football for Purdue and was drafted by the San Diego Chargers in the fourth round of the 2004 NFL Draft.
-Phillips has also been a member of the Denver Broncos, Tennessee Titans, and Indianapolis Colts.
+Shaun Jamal Phillips (born May 13, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Purdue Boilermakers and was selected by the San Diego Chargers in the fourth round of the 2004 NFL draft.
+Phillips also played for the Denver Broncos, Tennessee Titans, and Indianapolis Colts.

-Early years
+Early life

 Phillips grew up in Willingboro, New Jersey and attended Willingboro High School, lettering in football, basketball, and track.
-In football, he was an All-City selection, an All-South Jersey selection, and an All-State selection.
+In football, he was an All-South Jersey selection, and an All-State selection.

 College career

 Phillips accepted a scholarship offer to attend Purdue University following high school, choosing Purdue in part due to his desire to catch passes from quarterback Drew Brees as a tight end.

 After being forced to sit out his freshman season due to low standardized test scores, Phillips was immediately assigned to the defensive side of the ball, and started as a freshman at defensive end.
 He earned All-Big Ten honorable mention in each of his first three seasons.

 As a senior, Phillips totaled 14.5 sacks, pushing his career total to 33.5, a school record, highlighted by a 3.5 sack performance in Purdue's 26–23 win at Wisconsin Badgers.
 He was named a second-team All-American and first-team All-Big Ten performer.
 Phillips started 49 consecutive games as a Boilermaker.

 Phillips was often used on offense as a tight end in goal line situations, and caught two touchdown passes during his career.
 He completed his collegiate career at Purdue University as the school's all-time leader with 33.5 career sacks while ranking third in team annals with 60.5 tackles for a loss.

-Shaun Phillips graduated from Purdue University in May 2003 with a degree in restaurant, hotel and institutional management.
+Phillips graduated from Purdue University in May 2003 with a degree in restaurant, hotel and institutional management.

 Professional career

-Phillips was drafted by the Chargers 98th overall in the fourth round of the 2004 NFL Draft and was the 3rd Purdue player selected after Nick Hardwick and Stuart Schweigert, who both went in the 3rd round.

 San Diego Chargers

+Phillips was selected by the Chargers 98th overall in the fourth round of the 2004 NFL draft and was the third Purdue player selected after Nick Hardwick and Stuart Schweigert, who both went in the third round.

 In his rookie season, Philips was used as a backup pass rush specialist.
-He played in all 16 games and was second on the team with four sacks.
-He also forced 2 fumbles.
+He earned his first NFL sack in his NFL debut in Week 1 against the Houston Texans.
+He played in all 16 games and was tied for second on the team with four sacks.

-In 2005, in the same role, Philips had 7 sacks while playing alongside rookie sensation Shawne Merriman.
+In the 2005 season, in the same role, Philips had seven sacks and three forced fumbles while playing alongside rookie sensation Shawne Merriman.
+He appeared in 15 games and started three.